Cheng-Cheng2/disentangled-hypersphere-cluster/readme.md

 **Preprocessing.** Variables with higher than 90\% missingness as well as pure string variables and dates are excluded.
 Categorical variables are one-hot encoded and numerical values are normalized.
 Missing data are inferred by predictive mean matching, a classic algorithm for imputation.
 Table 1 contains the full features provided to our model and the outcome (mortality during encounter) for evaluation after training.

 _Table 1.
-Demographics table includes summary characteristics of SENECA sepsis data.
+Summary characteristics of SENECA sepsis data.
 Features omitted from the table include the one-hot encodings of the admission hospitals._
 ![Alt text](figs/demographics.png?raw=true "demographics")